"This one knocks me out...

 -John D'Agostino, Taylor Guitars/NCTimes

 I have been a singing, song-writing, guitar playing performer and recording artist for a very long time.
-I've played in front of thousands, and also done my share of gigs in competition with a noisy drunk or espresso machine.
+I've played in front of thousands, and also done my share of gigs accompanied by a noisy drunk or espresso machine.
 Some of my music has been used in film and television, and I've won an award or two.
 Mostly I play because my soul insists that I do.
 Like the world in general, I find I need music today more than ever.

 Finally I landed in San Diego, where I joined a magical band called Bordertown.
-Ask George Varga.
-We were a good time, and stayed together for over twenty years.
+We were an astonishing good time, and stayed together for over twenty years.
 Music, for me, has always been about collaboration, and that's what we did best.
-We're spread across the country now, but will still play together whenever we get the chance.
+We're spread across the country now, but still play together whenever we get the chance.

 I have been married twice and raised four amazing children.
-Never stopped playing, but once I was a mother, my focus shifted.
-In 2000, I switched up my musical ambition to Making a Difference for Kids and shared my Journey to Wholeness Project with survivors of child abuse across the U.S. Was proud to play at the Surgeon General's Summit on Child Abuse Prevention in 2006.
+I never stopped playing music, but once I was a mother my focus shifted.
+In 2000, I created my Journey to Wholeness Project and shared it with survivors of child abuse across the U.S. I was proud to play at the Surgeon General's Summit on Child Abuse Prevention in 2006.